Lip reduction in London

 All patients should be in good health and have realistic expectations about what can be achieved with the procedure

 We do not treat patients below the age of 18 years of age.

 Healing is better if patients refrain from or quit smoking.

-The lip reduction procedure is ideal for people who are unhappy with the size of shape of their lips, both upper and lower.
+The procedure is ideal for people who are unhappy with the size or shape of their lips, both upper and lower.
 The ethnicity, gender and age of the individual will also be taken into account as some people may feel that their lips are overly ethnic.
-Individuals whose lip augmentation may have gone wrong will also benefit from lip reduction.
+Individuals whose lip augmentation may have gone wrong may also benefit from lip reduction.

 The surgeon will: